 What’s the difference between a Traditional IRA and a Roth IRA?

 There are several ways in which a Traditional IRA differs from a Roth IRA, but today I’m only going to focus on the biggest difference.
-If you’d like a more comprehensive list, including guidelines for whether you are actually eligible to contribute to either one, you can check out this resource: IRA Comparison.
+If you’d like a more comprehensive list, including guidelines for whether you are actually eligible to contribute to either one, you can check out this resource: Which IRA is right for you?.

 The biggest difference between a Roth IRA and a Traditional IRA has to do with how they are taxed.